 After that, it’s all about pricing or, better said, personalized offers.

-Consumers generally are satisfied with their current fixed broadband and mobile connectivity.
 Therefore they will need a good reason to pay extra for a faster fixed and mobile data connection.

 However, most expressed the willingness to pay extra, but only from 5% to 10% of what they are paying now.
-For Telcos, that may not be enough to justify the immense investments in the 5G network.

 To monetize on 5G properly, they must adopt different 5G pricing strategies and create personalized offers.

-Network slicing as a pricing solution
+Network Slicing as a Pricing Solution

 By enabling network slicing, telcos can discard the traditional one-size-fits-all model and offer different plans to customers that share the same physical infrastructure.

-As explained before, with network slicing, 5G networks can offer different quality of service (QoS) to users sharing the same physical network.
-Network slicing enables telcos to implement so-called “speed tiering.”
+As explained before in the example of live broadcasts, 5G networks can offer different quality of service (QoS) to users sharing the same physical network with network slicing.

 In theory, each user could create his own custom plan according to his requirements.
-That means he could directly decide what he needs and how much he will pay for it.

 But for Telcos, creating offers and pricing doesn’t end here.

-They need to offer the clients the possibility to upgrade their network performance on demand if they suddenly need to.
 For example, if a customer is in a situation where he needs a temporary performance boost, he can simply turn on a “premium feature.”

 This introduces a pay-per-use model, which is different from the standard monthly subscription we are used to now.